 These frontline managers need solutions that support the essential function of labels and the fashion of labels to create a unique customer experience.

 Growing Opportunities for Product Labeling

-As the global pandemic has changed consumer shopping habits, our growing reliance on online shopping has only increased the economic demand for shipping labels that provide utility information and high-end labels that create unique brand experiences.
+As the global pandemic has changed consumer shopping habits, our growing reliance on online shopping has only increased the economic demand for shipping labels that provide utility information, as well as high-end labels that create unique brand experiences.

-The increase in product SKUs and the marketing opportunities in customization and personalization has industries turning in a sharper direction toward digital printing exclusively or hybrid systems that combine inkjet printing with flexo presses.
+The increase in product SKUs and the marketing opportunities in product label customization and personalization has industries turning toward digital printing exclusively, or hybrid printing systems that combine inkjet printing technology with flexographic presses.

-The pharmaceutical and the food and beverage industries face increasing regulations regarding the labeling of products for safety and security.
-The growing cannabis industry likewise tackles stringent requirements to meet government compliance for packaging.
+The pharmaceutical and the food and beverage industries continue to face increasing regulations regarding the labeling of products for safety and security.
+The growing cannabis industry similarly tackles stringent labeling requirements to meet government compliance for product packaging.

-Digital printing offers the most cost-effective printing system for today’s industrial inkjet printers, who see an increasing need for shorter runs, incorporating variable data for expiration dates and lot numbers and customizing brand experiences.
+Digital printing offers the most cost-effective printing method for today’s industrial inkjet printers, who see an increasing need for shorter runs, incorporating variable data for expiration dates and lot numbers, and customizing labels for unique brand experiences.